finale-lua/luaosutils/docs/menu.md

 ### menu.set\_title\*

-Returns the title of the specified menu.
+Sets the title of the specified menu.

 |Input Type|Description|
 |----------|-----------|